MZshnik/MZscript/docs/DOCS.md

 $console[Some guy send message in $channelInfo[name]]
 """
 ```
 > It is worth saying that some events used by library by default.
-You can edit events in lib code if you want to control your events by self
+You can edit events in lib code if you want to control events by self
 ## Now what about contributing?
 View [this](/docs/CONTRIBUTING.md) file what describes what you need to contributing and made your own functions and events or modify library.